xinhari/hari/README.md

 help understand the overall scope of the system from one location.

 - **network:** A drop in service to service networking solution.
 Offload service discovery, load balancing and fault tolerance to the network.
-The micro network dynamically builds a latency based routing table based on the local registry.
+The xinhari network dynamically builds a latency based routing table based on the local registry.
 It includes support for multi-cloud networking.

 - **registry:** The registry provides service discovery to locate other services, store feature rich metadata and endpoint information.
 It's a service explorer which lets you centrally and dynamically store this info at runtime.